Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 They were taken below decks where about 300 other seamen of various nationalities were also held.
 That same evening the cruisers were spotted by the British battle cruiser Rodney, but the German ships were able to escape with all their "loot", and arrived Brest on March 22, where all the prisoners were put ashore.
 This means that by the spring of 1941, the Allies had been deprived of over 1000 Norwegian seamen due to the raids of German battle cruisers or auxiliary cruisers; about 600 having been taken from the whaling fleet alone, when captured by Pinguin (see also M/T Sandefjord).

 Granli's crew spent 3 days at a camp near Brest before they were sent by train to Fallingbosten via Paris, Cologne and Hanover, a journey taking 6 days.
 The camp had about 6000 prisoners of misc. nationalities, Belgian, French, Polish and Yugoslavian.
 After about a month they were transferred to another camp near Triers, but were retunred to Fallingbosten a month later, then spent another month there before being sent to Sandbosen(?).
-2 weeks later, Granli's crew, together with other Scandinavian seamen were sent to Bremen where they spent 6 days at a hotel, then via Hamburg, Flensburg, Helsingör and Gothenburg they arrived Oslo, Norway.
+2 weeks later, Granli's crew, together with other Scandinavian seamen, were sent to Bremen where they spent 6 days at a hotel, then via Hamburg, Flensburg, Helsingör and Gothenburg they arrived Oslo, Norway.
 Before they were "freed" they were taken to Akershus fortress where they had to sign contracts promising to serve on Norwegian ships under German control, whereupon they were given a 2 weeks holiday.
 They were told, however, that if they did not show up in Oslo for service at a stipulated time, punishment would be strict.

-Able Seaman A. J. Lunde* went home to his parents and did not show up in Oslo after his 2 weeks vacation were up.
+Able Seaman A. J. Lunde went home to his parents and did not show up in Oslo after his 2 weeks vacation were up.
 He stayed in hiding for several weeks, then escaped to Shetland with a fishing vessel.
 He may be identical to the Anders Johannesen Lunde who is listed among those who left Bremnes on Sept.
 28-1941 with M/B Utnøring, which after a horrendous voyage arrived Lerwick on Sept.
 30. Able Seaman Lunde was questioned by authorities in London on Oct.
 14-1941 about the sinking of Granli, and some of the above text is based on his statements given at that time.
+Note that this external page has added his statements in Norwegian.

 Crew List - No Casualties: